 When you create sites and departments, you can define a language for each site.

 When you set up user accounts, you can define a language for each user.
-If you do not define a language for each user, SWSD will use your account's default language.
+If you do not define a language for each user, SWSD will use your organization's default language.

 Individual users can select their own language.

-With so many options for setting languages, you may have users with different languages although they are located at the same site.
+With so many options for setting languages, you may have users with different languages even though they are located at the same site.

-The site/user specific time zone and language will overwrite the default time zone and default language.
+The site-specific/user-specific time zone and language overwrite the default time zone and default language in incidents.

-It is important to the flow of your organization to link users to their respective sites and departments.
 Below are some examples of why linking users to sites and department is so essential.
-See Users & Groups for instruction on how to import and create new users.
+See Users & Groups for instructions on how to import and create new users.